 GENOME 559 – Introduction to Statistical and Computational Genomics

 Emphasis on basic probability and statistics, and in introduction to computer programming.
 This course is intended to introduce students with non-computer science background to the major concepts of programming and statistics.
 After taking this course, students will be able to describe and perform basic analysis tasks relating to biological sequence analysis, phylogenetics, pedigree analysis, genetic association studies, population genetics and microarray analysis.
 Students will be able to demonstrate an understanding of fundamental statistical concepts, such as p-values, t-tests, chi-squared tests and multiple testing correction.
 Finally, students will be able to write computer programs to perform statistical and bioinformatics analysis.
+Note: For those with very little or no programming experience, contact instructor to obtain permission to enroll.

 GENOME 560 – Introduction to Statistical Genomics

 An introduction to fundamental concepts necessary for the analysis of genetic and genomic data including, basic elements of probability theory, parameter estimation, and hypothesis testing.
+Prerequisite(s): First year Genome Sciences graduate students or by permission of instructor.

-Offered SPR, 3.0 credits, Weeks 1-10, Offered every year
+Offered SPR, 3.0 credits, Weeks 1-10, every year.
+Will be offered in SPR 2025

 MCB 536 – Tools for Computational Biology

 Introduction to established best practices in computational biology.
 Learn to organize unstructured data into standard formats, transform data for statistical analyses, and visualize the transformed data.
 Learn workflows for reproducible research such as version control, project organization, and code documentation.
 Gain basic experience with Linux command line tools and the Python and R programming languages.
 Classes will involve hands-on learning through coding exercises, collaborative problem solving, and extensive use of online learning resources.
-This course is best suited for students with minimal prior experience in programming or computational biology but interested in learning the best practices.

 CSE 512 – Data Visualization